Skip links

 EU VAT in the Digital Age

-1. Single VAT registration in the EU; extension of OSS to B2C own stock movements 2025: Following the 1 July 2021 introduction of the One Stop-Shop (OSS), extended to cover movement of own stocks prior to cross-border B2C to reduce the foreign, non-resident VAT registrations & returns.
+3 Single VAT Registration; extension of OSS 2025: Following the 1 July 2021 introduction of the One Stop-Shop (OSS), extended to cover movement of own stocks prior to cross-border B2C to reduce the foreign, non-resident VAT registrations & returns.
 Plus to movements of own stock with ending of 'call-off' stock burden

 More details on Single VAT Registration in the EU